 One thing that is allowed: save and exit to get out of a dangerous situation.
 I've always considered that legit.
 The realms have always allowed that and I don't want to take that off the table.
 Any restriction against that is difficult to enforce; I could just pause the game and wait until a power failure or something shuts it down anyway; and there's no record in the character save file to verify if you ever did this or not (as there is with the respec quest.)
 Reacting in time to hit escape to pause is fully part of the gameplay.
 So this is fully allowable and I'll use it when necessary.

-And what I found by playing it is that I absolutely loved this format.
+And what I found by playing it, was that I absolutely loved this format!
 This structure hits a perfect sweet spot of making item acquisition interesting.
 You're still a long way away from the known elite power-optimized gear packages, but seven characters do indeed turn up quite a bit more equipment than a single one playing solo self-found.
 With this format, every mid-level exceptional unique is exciting, every mid-level runeword like Lionheart is scarce and thrilling when you can assemble it... but among seven characters, you probably will get the components for what you really need, and almost every one can find a useful place among an array of seven recipients.
 It's almost like playing 49 games at the same time, since items found by any of the seven can go to use by any of the seven.
 The possibilities explode wonderfully and I love it.